Texas Department of Criminal Justice: Health care

 As of 2017, 2.3 million incarcerated Americans depend on prisons for their healthcare.
 These incarcerated individuals face limited access to medical exams and prescriptions medications compared to the general population as they are not eligible for Medicaid while incarcerated.
 On top of that, inmates face fees for seeking medical treatment.
 In 35 states, inmates have medical co-payments which come out of their commissary accounts (made up of prison job payments and contributions from their family).
 The copays are enforced to prevent inmates from abusing the healthcare system, however, it becomes a burden on inmates whose job makes little to no money and can become a financial strain on the family.

-Private Healthcare in Public Facilities

-In some prisons, the healthcare is private which can drastically change how inmates are treated.
-As of 2012, more than 20 states switched over to private health care providers in order to cut back on costs.
-These states don't have to provide benefits and pension costs to state workers, since they are hiring private companies, which significantly reduces the price they pay.
-However, this calls into question the quality of care inmates receive and many human rights groups in addition to federal judges are investigating these private companies.

-The TDCJ has a 120-bed medical facility at University of Texas Medical Branch in Galveston.
-In 1987 the Texas Legislature voted in a ban on most cosmetic surgery for prisoners, and UTMB began denying such in 1989.

 Private Healthcare in Private Facilities

-The two largest private prison companies, CoreCivic (formerly known as Corrections Corporation of America) and the CEO Group, run over 170 correctional facilities.
+The two largest private prison companies, CoreCivic (formerly known as Corrections Corporation of America) and the GEO Group, run over 170 correctional facilities.
 In Texas, they have five facilities.
-These companies keep their operating costs low by using less dollars than allocated per inmate, especially in the area of Healthcare.
+These companies keep their operating costs low by using fewer dollars than allocated per inmate, especially in the area of Healthcare.
 Additionally, these companies and similar ones, avoid taking inmates over 65 or with chronic illnesses.
-When they can't avoid it, they improvise ways to make it hard for the inmate to receive medical care.
+When they cannot avoid it, they improvise ways to make it hard for the inmate to receive medical care.
 Specifically, CoreCivic has a history of denying hospital requests and punishing inmates when they make repeated requests.
 Additionally, the records of private prisons are not subject to public access laws.
-For these reasons, access to health care in private prisons is something that must require more scrutiny.